-Over 38 million people in the UK do not have a will, meaning that when they die, their loved ones could be left in financial limbo at a time when they already have more than enough to deal with.
+Around 75% of people in the UK do not have a Will, meaning that when they die, their loved ones could be left in financial limbo at a time when they already have more than enough to deal with.

 In order to ensure that your loved ones get what’s yours when you die, you need to have a Will in place that clearly states your wishes.
 Otherwise many people, who you might want to leave something to, could be left out.